 Storyline – N/A (10/10)

 The Mario Kart franchise has never needed a story attached to it, and there was no reason why they would start now.
-Maybe in the future a sort could be implemented to make an instalment play out more like Diddy Kong Racing ass opposed to staying in lieu of tradition in order to mix things up, but lack of story is nothing that Mario Kart 8 should lose marks for, in my opinion.
+Maybe in the future, a sort could be implemented to make an installment play out more like Diddy Kong Racing as opposed to staying in lieu of tradition in order to mix things up, but lack of story is nothing that Mario Kart 8 should lose marks for, in my opinion.